 Consideration The client learns about different products or services that could help solve the problem.
 At this stage, they will compare them, considering things like pricing, reviews, and popularity of the product/service to find a good fit for them.

 Action: The final stage of the buyer’s journey results in the client purchasing a product or service after considering all their options and learning what they think would work best for them.

 While you can never predict exactly what product or service each individual client will choose when going through this “funnel”, understanding their thoughts and feelings during the buying process will better equip you to attract them to your business over others.
-Ways of utilizing the steps of the sales funnel to encourage clients to buy, include:
+Ways of utilising the steps of the sales funnel to encourage clients to buy, include:

 Marketing Like a Pro

-Clients can’t shop with you if they don’t know you offer a particular product.
+Clients can’t shop with you if they don’t know you stock a particular product.
 Use your salon software to create marketing campaigns that consistently advertise your retail offerings and their benefits.
 For added impact, target very specific client groups with very specific product campaigns.
 This will really speak to them and ensure your campaigns add genuine value.